-4. You mentioned that you added about 90% changes to the Tiger Tank 3D printing model downloaded on Gambody marketplace.
+4. You mentioned that you added about 90% changes to the Tiger Tank 3D model for printing downloaded on Gambody marketplace.
 Can you recollect those changes, and describe your unique project?

 The Tiger tank 3D printing model is the most complex project I have finished.

-To make it, I collected a lot of information and photographs of the real tanks, learned where these vehicles operated as I was going to present it, etc.
+To make it, I collected a lot of information and photographs of the real tanks, learned where these vehicles operated as I was going to present them, etc.

-I have gone from a 1/35 scale to 1/18 scale.
-Besides, I wished to add more details and change much of the design to present it to my liking.
+I have gone from a 1/35 scale to a 1/18 scale.
+Besides, I wished to add more details and change much of the tank 3D model design to present it to my liking.
 I had to do a lot of 3D design job in Autodesk Fusion 360 and a great 3D print job since I used a 0.25 nozzle.
 There was also a lot of postprocessing work.

 Before starting the project, I already saw it finished in my head.
-I just had to start with the design and print everything based on the original files that are the basis of my tank model.
+I just had to start with the design and print everything based on the original tank model that is the basis of my 3D printed tank model.

 Things never go as imagined.
 Throughout the process, I added new elements and changed some parts.
-Sometimes I had to repeat some impressions or change the design, but the result is very similar to what I had in my head before starting to make the Tiger tank 3D print.
+Sometimes I had to repeat some impressions or change the design, but the result is very similar to what I had in my head before starting to 3D print the Tiger tank.

 5. Did Tiger Tank participate in Smart Materials contest?
 Was the entry successful?

 No. I regret having participated.
-I do not know how to reward the best model.
-The likes were the rewards, and I do not have many “friends” who would like my project.
-The project that won in the contest did not have much dedication, but it did get more likes than other entries.
+I do not know how to reward the best 3D printed model.
+The likes were the rewards, and I do not have many “friends” who would “like” my project.
+The project that won in the contest did not have much dedication, but it did get more “likes” than other entries.

-6. You shared some stunning photos of Merkava tank in a unique scenery.
+6. You shared some stunning photos of the 3D printed Merkava tank in a unique scenery.
 Do you create exclusive landscapes for every new photoshoot?